 Amazon first debuted voice profiles for Alexa users back in 2017, enabling Alexa to respond differently to the same query based on who is speaking without switching accounts.
 This made it easier for a family or roommates to share an Alexa device.
 Third-party developers were given permission to integrate that element into their Alexa skill in 2019, and the voice assistant began applying user contact information to personalize interactions with Alexa last year.
 The voice recognition feature even expanded to Amazon’s call center platform in December.
 The voice profiles created for children function largely the same way but with a narrower range of functions.

 It would be an impressive feat for Amazon to have Alexa understand children as well as it does adults.
 The difficulties involved are why children’s speech recognition tech startup SoapBox Labs were formed.
-SoapBox, which new Voice Activity Detection (VAD) and Custom Wakeword tools in May, builds on a database of thousands of hours of children’s speech and its own deep learning technology to understand the unique patterns and inflections of children’s speech.
+SoapBox launched its new Voice Activity Detection (VAD) and Custom Wakeword tools in May to build on its database of thousands of hours of children’s speech and its own deep learning technology to understand the unique patterns and inflections of children’s speech.
 There’s no denying that there’s a growing demand for kid-focused voice AI, however.
 Earlier this year, Google released its own reading tutor for kids, but that feature doesn’t have the personalized touch of Amazon’s new profiles.
 However, it will almost inevitably be included in the cluster of lawsuits Amazon faces over whether Alexa violates children’s privacy.
 The new features also meant teaching Alexa to understand better how kids speak and the many variations based on location, age, background, and other factors.
 The microphones in an Echo are also adjusted when the kids’ profile is engaged as they may be farther away or sitting behind a book when using Reading Sidekick.